chazzka/clanekforest/clanek.md

  1. For each of the features, Isolation Forest was added a *range*.
  2. The split point is in the middle of the given feature's *range*.

-The evaluation of a range starts by selecting some initial (either random or user defined) range for each dimension of N-dimensional problem.
+The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given problem.
 This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.